 Are you a manager with a few or a lot of employees directly reporting to you?
 It is sometimes becoming frustrating to manage them and you don’t know where the problem is, to begin with?
-There are certain characteristics that transform you from a good manager to a great one and help you in increasing your team productivity; and the good news is, that they could be learned.
-Here in this post, we are talking about the most important characteristics that will help you achieve that goal.
+There are certain characteristics that transform you from a good manager to a great one.
+And help you in increasing your team productivity; and the good news is, that they could be learned.
+Here in this post, we are talking about the most important characteristics that will help you to increase your team productivity.

 1. Be a compassionate leader